 If you want to improve an existing process, there is one thing that almost always increases the chances of employees paying attention to it.
 You make it easier.
 That is especially true with something like employee time tracking, which is not natural in the flow of a typical workday.

 By nature, tracking hours is a routine task that needs to be accessible and easy if you want it done right.
 If you are renewing your employee time tracking strategy, data collection should be at the top of your to-do list.
 What makes collecting data easier than a web service that will do a lot of the legwork for you.
 Nothing.
 The answer is nothing.
 Well, that’s not entirely true.
-The only thing that can make tracking time through a web service easier is also allowing employees to access their schedules and time cards via a mobile device through an app.
+The only thing that can make tracking time through a web service easier is also allowing employees to access their schedules and time cards via a mobile device through an app such as Time Clock Wizard or Time Doctor.
 But you get the point.

 Time Tracking: Learn From The Past and Grow